-Patient stays in one place as the deep fascia and skeletal muscle slide down with gravity, can also cause the pinching off of blood vessels which may lead to ischemia and tissue necrosis.
+The patient stays in one place as the deep fascia and skeletal muscle slide down with gravity can also cause the pinching off of blood vessels which may lead to ischemia and tissue necrosis.

 Moisture on the skin causes the skin to lose the dry outer layer and reduces the tolerance of the skin for pressure and shear.

 People who are immobile are at highest risk of developing bed sores.